Lotus Elise, Exige and Evora to bow out in 2021 ahead of new series of sports cars

 Lotus will invest 100 million British pounds (approximately $136.8 million) in its plant in Hethel, United Kingdom, to support production of the new series of sports cars, as well as the Evija battery-electric hypercar which starts production in 2021.
 The company will also hire around 250 new staff.
 This is in addition to the 670 staff added since 2017, when Geely and Malaysian company Etika acquired Lotus from previous owner DRB-Hicom.

 The new sports cars are expected to be the last models based on Lotus' extruded and bonded aluminum platform that dates back to the original Elise launched in the mid-1990s.
-A test mule for the Type 131 wearing makeshift Evora body panels (shown below) has been spotted testing.
+A test mule for the Type 131 wearing makeshift Evora body panels (shown below) has been spotted.
 As mentioned above, the first prototype will show up later this year.

 The good news is that the sports cars are being developed for sale in the United States.
-Lotus CEO Phil Popham revealed in a January interview with Automotive News that the sports cars will have a wide price range to help boost their appeal, particularly in the U.S. He hinted at a starting price of about 55,000 British pounds (approximately $75,000) and a top-end figure of about 105,000 British pounds.
+Lotus CEO Phil Popham revealed in a January interview with Automotive News that the sports cars will have a wide price range to help boost their appeal, particularly in the U.S. He hinted at a starting price of about 55,000 British pounds and a top-end figure of about 105,000 British pounds.
+That translates to a range of about $75,000 to $143,000 at current exchange rates.

 2023 Lotus Type 131 sports car test mule spy shots - Photo credit: S. Baldauf/SB-Medien